-In-sample optimal portfolios perform notoriously poorly out of sample.
-Most of the work done to understand and mitigate this problem is in the context of mean-variance optimization.
-Best and Grauer (1991) stress that this deterioration results from optimization amplifying estimation errors.
-The models that have been developed to manage estimation risk include constraining weights and constraining estimators.\footnote{Jagannathan and Ma (2003) demonstrate that there is a duality between constraining the weights and shrinking moment estimators in the mean-variance optimization context.
+Best and Grauer (1991) stress that overfitting causes the documented poor out-of-sample performance of optimal mean-variance portfolios.
+Optimization amplifies estimation errors.
+The literature suggests three approaches to mitigate overfitting in portfolio optimization settings.
+These regularization procedures include: constraining the weights or estimators, Bayesian priors, and machine learning.
+We use machine learning to manage estimation risk.
+Jagannathan and Ma (2003) demonstrate that there is a duality between constraining the weights, for example with short-selling constraints, and shrinking moment estimators in the mean-variance optimization context.
+Bayesian approaches establish a prior using economic theory.
+P\'{a}stor (2000) and P\'{a}stor and Stambaugh (2000) use asset pricing models to form the prior.
+MacKinlay and P\'{a}stor (2000) impose moment restrictions according to a factor model.
 Kan and Zhou (2007) derive the expected loss function from using sample (rather than true) moments when returns are normally distributed.
 They show that estimation risk can be diversified by holding a minimum variance portfolio in addition to the estimated tangency portfolio.
-Recent Bayesian approaches establish a prior using economic theory.
-P\'{a}stor (2000) and P\'{a}stor and Stambaugh (2000) use asset pricing models to form the prior.
-MacKinlay and P\'{a}stor (2000) impose moment restrictions according to a factor model.} However, DeMiguel, Garlappi, and Uppal (2009) show that in general, these economic and statistical tools that have been developed to optimize in the presence of estimation error are dominated by the $\frac{1}{N}$ rule.

-Part of the motivation for linking portfolio weights to characteristics is that portfolio selection is reduced to a single step.
-Traditionally portfolio choice is split into two steps (Gennotte 1986), with the first step being estimation of the conditional return distribution.
-In the mean-variance context this entails obtaining consistent estimators of the conditional mean and variance covariance matrix.
-A\"it-Sahalia and Brandt (2001, p.
-1299) refer to conditional moment (or conditional likelihood) estimation as the ``Achilles' heel of conditional portfolio choice because although the moments are predictable, this predictability is for some moments quite tenuous.''
-They argue that by not specifying a likelihood (i.e., the conditional return distribution) we avoid ``introducing additional noise and potential misspecifications through the intermediate, but unnecessary, estimation of the return distribution.''
-Brandt, Santa-Clara, and Valkanov (2009, p.
-3412) say that linking optimized weights directly to characteristics ``escapes the common statistical problems of imprecise coefficient estimates and overfitting.''
+These solutions which effectively reduce portfolio variance relative to the population solution suggest an approach to overfitting more generally by increasing the shadow cost of the return variance (and kurtosis) in terms of mean return (and skewness).
+DeMiguel, Garlappi, and Uppal (2009) show that in general these attempts to mitigate estimation error in (mean-variance) portfolio selection are dominated by an equally-weighted benchmark (the $\frac{1}{N}$ rule).
+Barroso, Reicheneker, Reicheneker, and Rouxelin (2023) consider benchmark constraints which limit the deviation of weights from standard equally-weighted and value-weighted benchmark portfolios.
+Since such constraints tend to reduce portfolio variance they mitigate estimation risk.